The Discount Dilemma: Why More Promos Don’t Always Lead To More Spend

 The result is a snapshot of how different merchants perform — and behave — within the same ecosystem.
 From high-ABV, low-promo brands to aggressive discounters with modest basket sizes, each position on the chart offers clues about strategy, pressure points, and possible intent.

-What We're Seeing: Strategic Pressure Beneath the Surface
+What the Data Reveals: Strategic Pressure Beneath the Surface

-One quadrant of the chart tells a bigger story: high promo usage paired with relatively low order value.
+One quadrant of the chart shows high promo usage paired with relatively low order value.

 Patterns and Outliers